 Ensemble prediction is a method to predict the probability distribution of forecast states, given a probability distribution of random analysis error and model uncertainties.
 In ensemble systems, the impact of analysis and model uncertainties on forecasts states are simulated by starting the ensemble of forecasts from different initial conditions, and computing each forecast evolution using schemes designed to simulate model uncertainties.
 Since 1992, ensemble prediction systems have been part of the operational forecasting suite at ECMWF (Palmer et al., 1993) and NCEP (Toth and Kalnay, 1993, 1997).
-A general description of the first version of the ECMWF EPS can be found in Molteni et al. (1996), and a description of a more recent version of the operational system is given by Leutbecher and Palmer (2008).
+A general description of the first version of the ECMWF EPS can be found in Molteni et al. (1996), and more recent versions of the operational ensemble forecasts are described by Leutbecher and Palmer (2008) and Lang et al. (2021).